- In some instances, it might be necessary that you change the priority of a certain process in Task Manager.

 Sometimes you might need to change the priority of a certain process in Task Manager.
 However, users reported that they can’t set the priority in Task Manager on Windows 10.

-This can be a problem, and in this article, we’re going to show you how to fix this issue once and for all if you are unable to change priority.
+This can be a problem, and in this article, we’re going to show you a quick fix once and for all if you are unable to change priority.

 What do I do if I can’t set priority in Task Manager on Windows 10?